ziotom78/raytracing_course/tomasi-ray-tracing-01b.md

     $ nimble run      # Or: dub run, or: cargo run
     ```

 -   For both [D](https://intellij-dlanguage.github.io/) and [Nim](https://plugins.jetbrains.com/plugin/15128-nim) there are plugins for IntelliJ IDEA, JetBrains' Java IDE.
-For Rust, you can use CLion with the [Rust](https://plugins.jetbrains.com/plugin/8182-rust/docs) plugin.
+For Rust, you can use [RustRover](https://www.jetbrains.com/rust/).

 ---
 title: "Laboratory 1: Git and GitHub"